manojk353/GBP-Fitness/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.9.

+## Initial setup

+Run `npm install` on Command Prompt opened in Application folder.It will download node dependencies to run application on local device.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.